MorganSchmiedt/web-builder-inline-sass/README.md

 This module allows the [@deskeen/web-builder](https://github.com/deskeen/web-builder) engine to inline CSS/SASS files.

-It uses the [node-sass](https://github.com/sass/node-sass) under the hood to parse and minify the text.
+It uses [dart-sass](https://github.com/sass/dart-sass) under the hood to parse and minify the text.

 ## Install